 Important NaNoWriMo Pitchapalooza dates

-April 1, 2018–Final day to vote for fan favorite
+Monday, April 1, 2019–Final day to vote for fan favorite

 NaNoWriMo Pitchapalooza success stories

 It’s been a great year for past NaNoWriMo Pitchapalooza winners.
-Gloria Chao’s novel, American Panda (Simon Pulse/Simon & Schuster) will be published in February.
+Gloria Chao’s novel American Panda (Simon Pulse/Simon & Schuster) released to multiple starred reviews.
 Read Gloria’s winning NaNoWriMo Pitchapalooza pitch.

 “Winning Pitchapalooza gave me confidence and the courage to keep fighting.
 It also helped bring my manuscript to the next level.”